 Sorrento: A Long and Magical history

 Sorrento is not located on the Amalfi Coast, but instead on the Sorrentine Peninsula in the region of Campania in southern Italy between the Bay of Naples and the famed coastline.
-This historic resort town is often chosen as a base to visit all the A-list sights in the surrounding area, from the Amalfi Coast with its towns of Positano, Amalfi and Ravello to the island of Capri (home of the Blue Grotto) and Ischia and the archaeological sites of Pompeii and Herculaneum.
+This historic resort town is often chosen as a base to visit all the A-list sights in the surrounding area, from the Amalfi Coast towns of Positano, Amalfi and Ravello to the island of Capri (home of the Blue Grotto) and Ischia and the archaeological sites of Pompeii and Herculaneum.
 Sorrento is a convenient jumping-off point for boat tours to Italy's Amalfi Coast or the Isle of Capri, as well as sightseeing day trips along the coastal roads.
 The local Circumvesuviana train line, ferries, and an airport shuttle bus all run between Naples (Napoli) and Sorrento.
 To travel between Sorrento and the Amalfi Coast, you can take the Sita bus or a ferry.
 Sorrento is also relatively well-connected to both Rome and Salerno by public transport for those arriving from farther afield.

 Sorrento is the perfect town for a day trip, and can easily be visited in just one day of free time or with full-day guided tours.
-Join a walking tour or simply stroll down the narrow lanes in the old town, sipping an espresso while watching the world go by in the bustling main Piazza Tasso, and pausing to watch the spectacular sunset from the panoramic terrace in the public Villa Comunale gardens.
+Join a walking tour or simply stroll down the narrow lanes in the old town, sip an espresso while watching the world go by in the bustling main Piazza Tasso, and pause to see the stunning views from the panoramic cliffside overlook in the public Villa Comunale gardens.

 In between browsing the tiny boutiques and artisan shops lining the streets of the historic center, you can also pop into a number of landmark historic churches like the Cathedral and Basilica di Sant'Antonino, admire palaces dating from the Middle Ages, and take in the ancient city walls that were built to protect the center from marauders.